Extension of algebroids Part I: The Construction: Action algebroids via multiplicative YM F -connections

-In \cite[\S 7.3]{Fischer:2024vak} we have also shown that strict adjustments on LABs $\frg$ induce a strict adjustment on the action algebroid induced by any $\frg$-action; such general action algebroids are defined as a pullback of $\frg$ as fibre bundle such that also here we have a canonical LAB structure besides the action algebroid structure on the same bundle, and, given the existence of strict adjustments, these structures are related as in \ref{thm:ActionAlgebroidStructure}; see also \ref{sec:Examples} later.
+{ This allows us to give a direct generalisation of \textbf{Flat algebroid i)} of the introduction, but observe that the following statement still requires curvature conditions while \textbf{BLA i)} of the introduction does not.}

+\begin{corollaries}{Obstruction of $K$-twisted action algebroids}{ObsTwistedActionAlgoid} \textit{Let $E, F$ be two Lie algebroids over a smooth manifold $M$, and $K \colon E \to F$ a morphism of Lie algebroids.
+Then $E$ is a $K$-twisted action algebroid induced by some BLA structure coming with a strict YM $F$-connection if and only if it admits a strict $K$-adjustment.} \end{corollaries}

-\begin{remark} In general, the Lie algebra structures in each fibre of $E$ via $H$ are only isomorphic to each other along the orbits of the anchor of $F$, recall the discussion around \ref{lem:BLALAB}.
+\begin{remarks}{Longitudinal LAB structure}{LABalongOrbits} In general, the Lie algebra structures in each fibre of $E$ via $H$ are only isomorphic to each other along the orbits of the anchor of $F$, recall the discussion around \ref{lem:BLALAB}.
 In particular, if $F$ is transitive (for example $F = \rmT M$), then $E$ admits an LAB structure.
-This will be important to understand once we turn to the obstruction class behind that. \end{remark}
+This will be important to understand once we turn to the obstruction class behind that. \end{remarks}

 Let us conclude this section by giving the BLA structure of $E$ a name.